-Lovingly called ‘VicFalls’ the name evokes images of old style African Safaris, hats, porters, gin and tonics and black and white etchings of the natural wonders of this continent….
-Victoria Falls is also called the heart of Africa – and when looking at a map of this continent, it does seem to be almost right in the middle…
+Lovingly called ‘VicFalls’ the name evokes images of old style African safaris, hats, porters, gin and tonics and black and white etchings of the natural wonders of this continent….
+Victoria Falls is also called ‘the warm heart of Africa’ – and when looking at a map of this continent, it does seem to be almost right in the middle.

 Victoria Falls is a unique spot to visit.
 Surprisingly easy to reach, it offers the visitor stunning, dramatic landscapes, up close encounters with animals, a chance to experience some thrilling adventurous activities and has easy access to other destinations in Africa.
 As a choice for a safari trip, it is a perfect destination to include it all.
-We specialise in tailor made packages including Mosi O Tunya National Park safaris, riverside lodges, Zambian culture and onward travel.
+We specialise in tailor made packages including Mosi-Oa-Tunya National Park Safaris, riverside lodges, Zambian culture and onward travel.

 We offer the world famous Royal Livingstone Express, an evening safari through the bush and onto the bridge including a 5star dinner buffet, in the grand old style of Rhodes and his contemporaries.

-In Zambia, the settlement on the edge of the river is called Livingstone – after Dr David Livingstone who first named the Falls the Victoria Falls in 1855.
+In Zambia, the settlement on the edge of the Zambezi river is called Livingstone – after Dr David Livingstone who first named these falls the Victoria Falls in 1855.
 Livingstone is a quaint colonial town where development seems to have stopped in 1964.
-It is also home to some excellent lodges on the Zambian Side of the Zambezi river.
-From your lodge you can take river safaris up the Zambezi and see crocodiles and hippos from your steamer, or make a foray into Chobe National Park in Botswana or explore the Mosi Oa Tunya National Park.
+It is also home to some excellent lodges on the Zambian side of the Zambezi river.
+From your lodge you can take river safaris up the Zambezi and see crocodiles and hippos from your steamer, or make a foray into Chobe National Park in Botswana or explore the Mosi-Oa-Tunya National Park.

 Zambian Safaris in the south of the nation are not as high brow as some of their Tanzanian equivalents, but there is a real feeling of being in Africa here.